99 Quotes About Emotional Abuse for the Woman Who Keeps Wondering If It’s Really That Bad

 Q: Can reading quotes actually help with trauma recovery?

-A: Bibliotherapy — the clinical use of reading as a therapeutic tool — is a recognized intervention.
+A: Yes, through a recognized clinical practice called bibliotherapy, the use of reading as a therapeutic tool.
 Reading words that accurately name your experience can help regulate the nervous system, reduce isolation, and serve as a bridge to deeper therapeutic work.
 It’s not a replacement for therapy, but it can be a meaningful complement to it.

 Q: Why do some quotes affect me so strongly that I cry?